HorizonHnk/Television-Broadcasting-Technology-Guide/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+Please follow these guidelines when contributing to the project.

 ### How to Contribute